-Defaulting on student loans isn’t uncommon, but it does hurt your credit and finances — which is why it’s important to take action as soon as you know that you’re entering a cycle of late payments.
-If you’re looking for student loan help, explore these options so you don’t face any more setbacks.
+Defaulting on student loans isn’t uncommon, but it can do some serious damage to your credit and finances.
+That’s why it’s important to take action as soon as you know that you’re entering a cycle of late payments.
+If you’re looking for student loan help, explore these options to avoid any more setbacks.

-National organizations that can help with student loans
+Organizations that can help with student loan debt

-There are lots of national organizations that offer student loan help — sometimes for free, sometimes for a fee.
-But you can take advantage of help from these places and more.
+There are lots of national organizations that offer student loan help, sometimes for free and sometimes for a fee.
+Here are some of the most popular options and what they specialize in:

-If you’re coming up short, search for student loan advisors or attorneys in your area.
-They might charge a hefty fee, but some could direct you to organizations that offer free or inexpensive help.
-Paying a one-time fee may also be worth it in the long run if it helps you avoid the financial consequences of defaulting on your loans.
+If you’re still coming up short, search for student loan advisors or attorneys in your area.
+They often charge a hefty fee, but they may be able to direct you to organizations offering free or inexpensive assistance.
+Paying a one-time fee is worth the money if it helps you avoid the financial consequences of defaulting on your loans.

 Other ways to get help paying student loans

-Sometimes you need substantial help with your student loans.
-These strategies might work for your circumstances:
+Sometimes you need more than just a little help with your student loans.
+These strategies can work well under those circumstances:

 - Contact your loan servicer.
-If at any point you’re on the verge of being late with a payment, reach out to your student loan servicer and explain your situation.
-In many cases, servicers will offer hardship programs to help you get back on track.
-The sooner you reach out, the more options you might have.
+If you’re on the verge of being late with a payment, reach out to your student loan servicer and explain the situation.
+In some cases, servicers will offer hardship programs to help you get back on track.
+The sooner you reach out, the more options you’re likely to have.

 - Apply for deferment or forbearance.
 Both deferment and forbearance temporarily pause your student loan payments without negatively impacting your standing.
-Some private student loan lenders offer some form of forbearance, but it varies greatly between lenders.
-Right now, the federal government has suspended student loan payments due to the COVID-19 pandemic, so you’re not required to make payments through Sept.
-30, 2021.
+Some private student loan companies offer forbearance options, but the exact length varies by lender.
+The current COVID-19 government forbearance will end on Dec.
+31, 2022, for federal loans.

 - Look into income-driven repayment plans.
 Federal income-driven repayment plans base your monthly payment on a percentage of your discretionary income and your household size.
-After 20 or 25 years — depending on your plan — the remaining loan balance is forgiven.
+After 20 or 25 years, depending on the plan, the remaining loan balance is forgiven.
 These plans are available only for federal student loans.

 - Refinance your loans.
 Refinancing is when you take out a new, private student loan that pays off all of your other loans, then make one payment on your new loan.
-Refinancing can help you get a lower monthly payment by netting you a lower interest rate or longer repayment term, although keep in mind that you’ll lose federal benefits if you refinance federal student loans.
+Refinancing can help you get a lower monthly payment by securing either a lower interest rate or a longer repayment term.
+However, you’ll lose all federal benefits if you refinance federal student loans.

 - Explore debt relief or settlement.
 If you’re significantly behind on student loan payments and have exhausted all other options, you can explore debt settlement.
 This is when a for-profit debt relief company settles your debt for less than what you owe.
-It’s a dangerous option, since companies typically have you stop making any payments on your outstanding debt and you instead put money into an escrow-like account every month that goes toward the debt relief company.
+It’s a dangerous option, since companies typically have you stop making any payments on your outstanding debt.
+Instead, you’ll put money into an escrow-like account every month that goes toward the debt relief company.
 Your student loan servicer has no obligation to settle your debt for less than you owe, and working with a debt settlement company is not a guarantee that your student loan debt will be settled.
 Your credit score will also be heavily impacted by settling your debt, which could make it harder to qualify for a mortgage or other major loan.

 How to spot student loan relief scams

-Student loan settlement isn’t always a safe option.
-There are plenty of companies that pretend to act in good faith, but instead of paying your student loan servicer, they take your money from that escrow-like account and keep it for themselves.
-Stay out of trouble by spotting student loan relief scams and avoid falling for one:
+There are plenty of companies that pretend to offer student loan assistance, but instead of paying your student loan servicer, they take your money and keep it for themselves.
+Stay out of trouble by spotting student loan relief scams with these strategies:

 - Check to see if it’s legit.
 Your state’s attorney general will have consumer complaints on file about companies that offer debt settlement.
-Sometimes, the company information won’t show up at all, which is another red flag.
+If the company information doesn’t show up at all, that could be another red flag.

 - Ask about hidden costs or fees.
-Real debt relief companies will disclose all of the costs and fees associated with the proposed program you’ll get enrolled into.
-If you don’t get this type of disclosure, you won’t have any idea where your money goes.
+Real debt relief companies will disclose all of the costs and fees associated with the proposed program you’re interested in.
+If you don’t receive the fee disclosure, you may wind up with surprise charges.
 If a company charges a fee before any relief or settlement has been implemented, it might not be a legit debt settlement company.

 - Look out for empty promises.
-If a company tells you about “new government programs” or guarantees relief of any kind, it may not have your best interest at heart.
-Settlement is not guaranteed, and you shouldn’t expect it as the norm.
+If a company tells you about “new government programs” or guarantees relief of any kind, it may not be offering a real service.
+Settlement is never guaranteed, and you shouldn’t expect it as the norm.